German Air Force

-The commander of the German Air Force is Lieutenant General Ingo Gerhartz.
+The commander of the German Air Force is Lieutenant General Holger Neumann.
 As of 2015, the German Air Force uses eleven air bases, two of which host no flying units.
 Furthermore, the Air Force has a presence at three civil airports.
 In 2012, the German Air Force had an authorized strength of 28,475 active airmen and 4,914 reservists.

 History

 After World War II, German aviation was severely curtailed, and military aviation was completely forbidden after the Allied Control Commission disbanded the Nazi-era Luftwaffe in August 1946.
 This changed in 1955 when West Germany joined NATO, as the Western Allies believed that Germany was needed to counter the increasing military threat posed by the Soviet Union and its Warsaw Pact allies.
 Therefore, on 9 January 1956, a new German Air Force called Luftwaffe was founded as a branch of the new Bundeswehr.

 Many well-known fighter pilots of the Wehrmacht's Luftwaffe joined the new post-war air force and underwent refresher training in the US before returning to West Germany to upgrade on the latest U.S.-supplied hardware.
 These included Erich Hartmann, Gerhard Barkhorn, Günther Rall and Johannes Steinhoff.
 Steinhoff became commander-in-chief of the Luftwaffe, with Rall as his immediate successor.
 Another pilot of World War II, Josef Kammhuber, also made a significant career in the post-war Luftwaffe, retiring in 1962 as Chief Inspector of the Air Force (Inspekteur der Luftwaffe).